Hinesville Underage DUI Lawyer

 A Hinesville underage DUI lawyer can carefully review the police report of your arrest and examine how the police handled your arrest and booking.
 If there were any due process violations or violations of your rights, your attorney will know how to ensure these issues are appropriately considered by the court.
 If you were wrongfully accused and/or there was a problem with your chemical test, your attorney can address these issues as well.

-Jarrett Maillet J.D., P.C., can work closely with you through all stages of your underage DUI case in Hinesville.
-Attorney Maillet is adept at identifying procedural missteps from police and prosecutors.
+Jarrett Maillet J.D., P.C. can work closely with you through all stages of your underage DUI case in Hinesville.
+Attorney Maillet is adept at identifying procedural missteps by police and prosecutors.
 Our team can assist you in determining your most viable defenses to the charges filed against you and do everything we can to alleviate any penalties assigned in sentencing.

-It’s vital to act quickly to secure legal representation after an arrest for any crime in Hinesville.
-Whether you are looking for defense counsel for yourself or on behalf of a loved one, contact us today and schedule a consultation with a Hinesville underage DUI lawyer to learn how we can assist you with your case.
+It is important to act quickly to secure legal representation after an arrest for any crime in Hinesville.
+Whether you are looking for defense counsel for yourself or on behalf of a loved one, contact us today and schedule a free consultation with a Hinesville underage DUI lawyer to learn how we can assist you with your DUI case.
+Our Hinesville DUI lawyers serve clients throughout Liberty County and the surrounding areas of Georgia.
+Call us today at (912) 713-3426.

 Practice Areas